genestack/user-tutorials/user-guide/source/guide/pipelines.rst

 Now, let's look through the application parameters:

-#.
-"Enable two pass mapping mode" option is recommended for semsitive novel
+1. **Enable two pass mapping mode** option is recommended for sensitive novel junction discovery.
-   junction discovery.
 The idea is to collect the junctions founded in the first pass, and use them as "annotated" junctions for the 2nd pass mapping.
+   (default: unchecked)
-#.
-You can set "maximum number of multiple alignments allowed for a read: if
-   exceeded, the read is considered unmapped" (10 by default).
+2. **Maximum number of multiple alignments allowed for a read: if exceeded, the read is considered unmapped**.
+This option allows you to set how many mappings you expect for one mappable read if it is mapped in multiple positions of the genome. (default: 10)
-#.
-"Minimum overhang for unannotated junctions" prohibits alignments with very
-   small spilce overhangs for unannotated junctions (overhang is a piece of the read which is spliced apart).
-It is 5 bp by default.
+3. **Minimum overhang for unannotated junctions** prohibits alignments with very small spilce overhangs for unannotated junctions (overhang is a piece of the read which is spliced apart). (default: 5)
-#.
-"Minimum overhang for annotated junctions" option does the same job as
-   "Minimum overhang for unannotated junctions" but for annotated junctions.
+4. **Minimum overhang for annotated junctions** option does the same job as "Minimum overhang for unannotated junctions" but for annotated junctions.
+   (default: 3)
-#.
-Set how many mismatches you allow per pair in "Maximum number of mismatches
+5. **Maximum number of mismatches per pair** parameter sets how many mismatches you allow per pair. (default: 10)
-   per pair" parameter.
-#.
-"Minimum intron length" and "Maximum intron length" are the minimum and
+6. **Minimum intron length** is a minimum intron size for the spliced alignments.
+Read `this paper`_ in case you are not sure about the value.
+   (default: 21)
-   maximum intron sizes you consider for the spliced alignments.
-If you are not sure, `this paper`_ may help you to make a decision.
+7. **Maximum intron length** is a maximum intron size you consider for the spliced alignments.
+For example, set 1,000 and the application will take into account the introns of maximum 1,000 bp in size.
+Note, that the default 0 here means the max intron size equal about 590,000 bp.
+If you are not sure about intron size value, `this paper`_ may help you to make a decision.
+   (default: 0)
-#.
-"Maximum genomic distance between mates" is the max gap between reads from
-   a pair when mapped to the genome.
-If reads map to the genome farther apart the fragment is considered to be chimeric.
+8. **Maximum genomic distance between mates** is the maximum gap between reads from a pair when mapped to the genome.
+If reads map to the genome farther apart the fragment is considered to be chimeric (default: 0).

 .. _this paper: https://www.ncbi.nlm.nih.gov/pubmed/10454621